 With just over 2 weeks to go until HMRC’s new project goes live just how successful had the making tax digital project gone so far?

-House of lord Review
+House of Lords Review

-The House of Lords heavily criticised HMRC’s implementation of MTD, their report findings included the following comments:
+The House of Lords heavily criticised HMRC’s implementation of MTD.
+Their report findings included the following comments:

 - HMRC is alone in its confidence that all one million businesses will be ready for Making Tax Digital for VAT in April 2019.

 - The costs to businesses of MTD for VAT will be far more than HMRC’s impact assessment.

 - HMRC must publish how its communication and support systems will meet the needs of taxpayers and agents across different levels of digital capability and skills.

 - So far, no free software products have been offered by the software industry.
 The smallest businesses will struggle unless HMRC provides a basic free software option.

 - The Government should publish its plan for the long-term development of MTD, including milestones and when key decisions will be made.